make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 # Did we learn anything?

-- developing a game is a huge undertaking but provides the intrinsic motivation and positive reinforcement that drive us to learn new things
+- Video games can provide the motivation needed to learn new things, but developing a complete game is a huge effort.
-- breaking that down and focusing just on a couple of small features still provides a similar motivation but is much more manageable and attainable
+- Focusing on just a small feature is more attainable and still provides motivation.
-- whether we are using an existing generator or writing or own, there is a simple test for randomness
+- In any case we've seen some examples of very interesting things that we might learn along the way:
-- a generator in JS with Park Miller constants
+  - The output of a pseudorandom number generator with poorly-chosen constants can contain undesirable patterns that are not obvious at first glance.
+  - Tests exist to detect these patterns.
-- normalized linear interpolation, or "Nlerp", is a good approximation of Slerp and is easier to implement
+  - Normalized linear interpolation is a good approximation to Slerp and is easier to implement.